surifirstpin/biplus_documentation/docs/DatabaseConnection.md

 <center><h1>Database Connection</h1></center>

-   **Connection** specifies a database connection from which a model can retrieve the data.
-Following are the steps to be followed to set up database connection.
+   **Connection** Specifies a database connection from which a model can retrieve the data.
+ Followare the steps to be followed to set up database connection.

 **I.**  Get the connection details for database such as Host name, port, username and password etc from **Database Administrator.**.